swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 #### Use Unicode word boundaries

-By default, matching uses the Unicode specification for finding word boundaries for the `\b` and `Anchor.wordBoundary` anchors.
-Disabling the `w` option switches to finding word boundaries at points in the input where `\b\B` or `\B\b` match, given the other matching options that are enabled, which may be more compatible with other regular expression engines.
+By default, matching word boundaries with the `\b` and `Anchor.wordBoundary` anchors uses Unicode default word boundaries, specified as Unicode [level 2 regular expression support][level2-word-boundaries].

+Disabling the `w` option switches to [simple word boundaries][level1-word-boundaries], finding word boundaries at points in the input where `\b\B` or `\B\b` match.
+Depending on the other matching options that are enabled, this may be more compatible with the behavior other regular expression engines.

-In this example, the default matching behavior find the whole first word of the string, while the match with Unicode word boundaries disabled stops at the apostrophe:
+As shown in this example, the default matching behavior finds the whole first word of the string, while the match with simple word boundaries stops at the apostrophe:

 ```swift
 let str = "Don't look down!"